Johnson tells UK: Stay apart or face tougher coronavirus measures

 “That will change drastically as we go through the epidemic,” she added.

-Writing by Andy Bruce; Editing by Kate Holton/Guy Faulconbridge/Andrew Heavens
+Writing by Andy Bruce; Editing by Kate Holton/Guy Faulconbridge/Andrew Heavens/Diane Craft